 Review procedures and criteria are similar to those used by NIH committees.
 The primary review criteria include scientific merit, significance, approach, innovation, investigator(s), and feasibility.
-At an initial review meeting, each proposal receives a detailed review by at least two members of the Small Grants Review Committee and a careful discussion of scientific merit by the full committee, which then scores the grant's overall merit.
+Each proposal receives a detailed review by at least two members of the Small Grants Review Committee, and proposals may also undergo a careful discussion of scientific merit by the full committee, which then scores the grant's overall merit.
 Written comments and documentation of the committee's discussions are presented to a Final Review Committee which selects the top grants for funding.
-Anonymous comments from the reviewers are returned to the investigators to provide constructive feedback which is often used to improve a non-funded grant for future re-submission.
+Anonymous comments from the reviewers are returned to the investigators to provide constructive feedback, which is often used to improve a non-funded grant for future re-submission.